fxsitecompat/www.fxsitecompat.dev/content/docs/2018/non-standard-moz-user-select-values-have-been-removed.md

 * `element`, `elements`, `toggle`, `tri-state`: These were unimplemented

 In the near future, `-moz-none` will also be removed and the property will be unprefixed.

+**Update**: The property has been unprefixed with [Firefox 69](https://www.fxsitecompat.dev/en-CA/docs/2018/non-standard-moz-user-select-values-have-been-removed/).